leonhartX/gas-github/README.md

 After login, you can bind your GAS Project with repo and branch, or create a new one.

 ## 2.3.Manage
-Manage your code with the similar `Push` and `Pull`.But there are somethings you need to know before you use it.
+Manage your code with the similar `Push` and `Pull`.But there are something you need to know before you use it.

 ### 2.3.1.Create Repository/Branch
 In `Repo` and `Branch` dropdown list, there is an option to Create new Repo and Branch.